deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFGIMMUTABLE.png" alt="">

-We can see that this address is executable (obviously) and readable- with the ability to write disabled.
+We can see that this address is executable (obviously) and readable - with the ability to write disabled.

 Additionally, you can use the `dumpbin` tool to print out the functions protected by CFG/XFG.
 Functions protected by XFG are denoted with an `X`